-- 2. Check the show advanced checkbox in the Left pane to see all available transforms. - 3.
-Uncheck Run>Auto Run to take full control of when items are processed.
+3. Check the show advanced checkbox in the Left pane to see all available transforms.

-4. Hold down the Shift key and drag on the Center pane to scroll left/right/up/down.
+5. Hold down the Shift key and drag on the Center pane to scroll left/right/up/down.

-5. Use Note items to remind yourself how a complex .transform works.
+6. Use Note items to remind yourself how a complex .transform works.

-6. Look in the Warnings and Info tabs in the Right pane to troubleshoot potential issues.
+7. Look in the Warnings and Info tabs in the Right pane to troubleshoot potential issues.